-Excessive heat load in feedlot cattle during the summer months can result in significant production losses and animal welfare considerations.
+Excessive heat load in feedlot cattle during the summer months can result in:

+- significant production losses - animal welfare considerations.

 High body heat loads can develop in feedlot cattle when a combination of local environmental conditions and animal factors exceed the animal's ability to dissipate body heat.
 Initially it will lead to a reduction in feed intake and therefore production losses.

-However, with severe or prolonged elevations in body temperature, tissue organ damage can result, and in some instances large numbers of cattle in individual feedlots have been lost during these extreme weather conditions.
+However, with severe or prolonged elevations in body temperature, tissue organ damage can result, and in some instances large numbers of feedlot cattle have been lost during these extreme weather conditions.

 Some cattle breeds are genetically more heat tolerant than others.
 However, heat tolerance is also behavioural.
-Cattle may deal with lack of shade by grazing and walking in the cool of the day or at night, and by utilising good airflow to help evaporation.
+For example, cattle may deal with lack of shade by grazing and walking in the cool of the day or at night, and by using good airflow to help evaporation.

-Cattle will seek shade when it is available regardless of whether they are breeds adapted to hotter climates (Bos indicus) or southern breeds (Bos taurus), and even in mild climatic conditions (Rovira and Velazco, 2010; Daly 1984; Bennett et al. 1985; Blackshaw et al. 1987).
+Cattle will seek shade when it's available regardless of whether their breed is adapted to hotter climates (Bos indicus) or southern breeds (Bos taurus), and even in mild climatic conditions.

 Shade helps reduce heat loading from the sun, especially for dark-coloured animals that readily absorb heat.
-In the absence of adequate shade, animals will try to find any form of shade they can - it could be from a fencepost or another animal's shadow.
+In the absence of adequate shade, animals will try to find any form of shade such as a fence post or another animal's shadow.